UC Merced Fellows

 Alexandria is a fourth year graduate student studying the neural processes underlying the interactions between human memory and motor networks during implicit and explicit learning.
 She use a variety of methods to study human behavior including non-invasive brain stimulation, Kinarm robotic exoskeleton, and motion capture.
 In addition to conducting research she serves on both local and system-wide university committees, including the CARE Advisory Board and UC Office of the President's TIX Student Advisory Board.
 When when she is not stimulating brains, she likes to dance, paint, read, and travel.

-David is a fourth-year doctoral student in Public Health at UC Merced.
-He is currently investigating public perception of air quality and air pollution sources in the San Joaquin Valley.
+David has successfully defended his dissertation titled "Perception of Air Quality in the San Joaquin Valley".
 His research is motivated by the desire to understand the public’s perception of air pollution and local air quality trends.
-David aspires to someday become a college professor and raise awareness regarding the importance of air quality and public health.
+David aspires to raise awareness regarding the importance of air quality and public health.
+He will be teaching a course at CSU Stanislaus Fall 2020, and will also be teaching at UC Merced AY 2020 - 2021.

 UC Santa Barbara Fellows